Anti-Mullerian Hormone Test (AMH) - Females

 AMH Levels and In Vitro Fertilization (IVF)

 In Vitro Fertilization is a technique used to help couples with low fertility to conceive.
-This implies extracting an egg from the ovary and combining it with a man's sperm to produce a baby in the laboratory.
+This implies extracting an egg from the ovary and combining it with a man's sperm to produce a baby in the laboratory using reproductive technology.
 The technique tends to have a high success rate, especially if your AMH levels are high.
+However, for women with reduced ovarian reserve, traditional IVF may not be as successful.
+In these cases, in vitro fertilization with donor eggs at a fertility clinic may be a viable option.

 For example, high AMH levels are usually associated with high success rates during IVF as well as higher live birth rates.
-This means that there is a higher chance to conceive a baby who is born alive and healthy.
+This means that there is a higher chance of conceiving a baby who is born alive and healthy.
 At the same time, it's also possible to freeze a leftover embryo for later development.

 Low levels of AMH might decrease the success rates of IVF, but only for women over the age of 35.
 Even so, it's still advisable to try in vitro fertilization because too little AMH is not always correlated with failed births in clinical studies.